juaml/junifer/docs/extending/coordinates.rst

 :class:`junifer.markers.sphere_aggregation.SphereAggregation` marker) the MR signals from individual voxels.
-Now, before you start specifying your own sets of coordinates, check the coordinates that Junifer already has :ref:`built in already<builtin>`.
+Now, before you start specifying your own sets of coordinates, check the coordinates that Junifer already has :ref:`built in <builtin>`.
 If you simply want to use a well known set of coordinates from the literature, there is a reasonable chance, that Junifer provides them already.